-Occasionally, I sit down and take stock of just how hectic my life is before looking for ways to improve my efficiency whether it’s by reading and applying tips from personal development books or making the most of technology.
-But I’m far from perfect, there have been a few occasions where I’ve REALLY dropped the ball!
-These occasions have shocked me into changing how I balance an expanding global business, whilst making sure I’m the mother our little boys need in life.
+Occasionally, I sit down and take stock of how hectic my life is before looking for ways to improve my efficiency, whether by reading and applying tips from personal development books or making the most of technology.
+But I’m far from perfect.
+There have been a few occasions where I’ve REALLY dropped the ball!
+These occasions have shocked me into changing how I balance an expanding global business while making sure I’m the mother our little boys need in life.

-Well, here’s one of those latter occasions and what I’d describe as the biggest failure I’ve felt as a working mother, it was when I missed our son’s Christmas play in December 2016.
-“I’m sorry you missed my play Mummy”, said our 6-year-old when my husband arrived home with him from the school pick up.
+Well, here’s one of those latter occasions, and what I’d describe as the biggest failure I’ve felt as a working mother, it was when I missed our son’s Christmas play in December 2016.
+“I’m sorry you missed my play Mummy,” said our 6-year-old when my husband arrived home with him from the school pick-up.
 Tears fell down my cheeks, and my stomach sank as it transpired that I’d copied the wrong date from the calendar on the wall at home to my Outlook diary.
-It was that moment, as I squeezed our son with guilt that I knew I needed to get a handle on my schedule and take control of my life.
+At that moment, as I squeezed our son with guilt, I knew I needed to get a handle on my schedule and take control of my life.

-So, here’s five ways I try (yes, try, because we all know that no parent has it to a tee, no matter how great their Facebook pictures look) to get a handle on life as a mother and entrepreneur:
+So, here are five ways I try (yes, try, because we all know that no parent has it to a tee, no matter how great their Facebook pictures look) to get a handle on life as a mother and entrepreneur:

 1. One calendar

 My professional life runs off Microsoft Outlook, so after the guilt of missing the Christmas play, I decided that I would have only one diary.
-Everything is colour coded, and purple represents my personal appointments, from my weekly yoga class to children’s parties and school events, everything is now in one place.
-On entering appointments in relation to our children into my Outlook diary, I also invite my husband.
-As there’s two of us raising our boys, there’s now two of us taking responsibility for the activities that happen in family life.
+Everything is colour-coded, and purple represents my personal appointments; everything is now in one place, from my weekly yoga class to children’s parties and school events.
+On entering appointments about our children into my Outlook diary, I also forward the diary entry to my husband.
+As there are two of us raising our boys, there are now two of us taking responsibility for the activities that happen in family life.

 2. Prep the night before

-Like many working parents I make sure school uniform, bags and shoes are ready the night before as well as my own clothes, but it doesn’t stop there.
-If I know I’ve got a particularly early start; I’ll also prepare my breakfast the night before too.
+Like many working parents, I ensure the school uniform, bags, and shoes are ready the night before, as well as my clothes, but it doesn’t stop there.
+If I’ve got a particularly early start, I’ll also prepare my breakfast the night before.
 My current favourite is chia seed pudding, probably because it’s so quick to prepare – chia seeds and almond milk put into a lunch box and left in the fridge overnight means I’ve got a ready-made breakfast when I get up in the morning.

 3. The mid-year clear out

-We usually clear out our children’s toys before Santa comes to visit, but 6 months on from Christmas and our boy’s bedrooms seem completely overrun with toys, packaging and general clutter, so I’ve found a mid-year clear is the best way to help prevent our home becoming a toy shop.
+We usually clear out our children’s toys before Santa comes to visit, but six months on from Christmas and our boy’s bedrooms seem entirely overrun with toys, packaging, and general clutter, so I’ve found a mid-year clear is the best way to help prevent our home becoming a toy shop.

-As you can see from this image, there was a lot cleared out from our eldest’s bedroom last weekend (including a Christmas gift bag which was used to transfer his new toys upstairs after Christmas :-/) Unfortunately there was more for the bin than the charity shop this time, but I didn’t complete the task alone.
+As you can see from this image, a lot was cleared out from our eldest’s bedroom last weekend, including a Christmas gift bag used to transfer his new toys upstairs after Christmas!
+Unfortunately, this time, there was more for the bin than the charity shop, but I didn’t complete the task alone.
 All four of us spent an hour de-cluttering, and we’ll do the same again next weekend in our youngest’s bedroom.

-You might be wondering what de-cluttering has to do with work-life balance but for me, I know I like to be in an organised environment.
-So if I’m working from home, I don’t want to be distracted by a mess which could potentially take me away from the work I’m supposed to be doing.
-Having more space also means it’s quicker to tidy up, so when I am at home being a parent, I’ve got more time to spend with our boys rather than on household chores before the working week starts again.
+You might be wondering what de-cluttering has to do with work-life balance, but I know I like to be in an organised environment.
+So if I’m working from home, I don’t want to be distracted by a mess that could take me away from the work I’m supposed to do.
+Having more space also means tidying up quicker, so when I am at home as a parent, I’ve got more time to spend with our boys rather than on household chores before the working week starts again.

-Across a week I work full-time hours, but these are spread between a late start and early finish in the office and one day a week working from home (as well as quite a few late nights in our home office).
-It’s not just about the practical aspect of flexibility; I’d say it helps me mentally too.
+Across a week, I work full-time hours, but these are between a late start and early finish in the office and one day a week working from home (as well as quite a few late nights in our home office).
+It’s not just about the practical aspect of flexibility; it helps me mentally too.

 As determined and career driven as I am, the feeling of a battle between business and motherhood does appear.
 Flexibility provides a sense of calm in this battle as I know that I can attend our son’s English Workshop at his school on Tuesday by swapping my usual day at home for this day instead.